kublaj/wp-codepen-list/README.md

 # Pine CodePen List

-A simple way to inegrate your pens or posts with WordPress.
+A simple way to integrate your pens or posts with WordPress.